International Foundation Programme (ICC)

 - guaranteed offers for all SOAS undergraduate degrees

 Students are assessed through coursework and final examinations.

-- Examinations – students sit final written examinations for each of their academic subject modules.
-They also take a final written and oral examination for their Intensive English for Academic Study module
+- Examinations – students sit final written examinations for each 30-credit compulsory module and 15-credit elective modules taken in Term 2.
+They also take a final oral examination for the Intensive English for Academic Study module.

 ICC student blogs

 Have a look at some of our ICC students blogs where they share their experiences of studying in London at SOAS